Using a credit card abroad

 How fees work in practice

-The exchange rate used below is for illustrative purposes only.
+The exchange rates used were the applicable rates for transactions processed on 02 June 2025.
 We also assume that you convert the currency from euros to sterling.
 Depending on the provider you choose to convert your currency, there may be an additional charge added and they may use a different exchange rate, which could cost you more.

 Should I pay in sterling or local currency?